automl-edu/RL_lecture/README.md

 ## Credits

 The slides for this lecture were created by [Marius Lindauer](https://www.tnt.uni-hannover.de/en/staff/lindauer/).
 Part of the material is strongly inspired by Emma Brunskill (CS234 at Stanford; 2019-2020).
-Many thanks to Emma for agreeing that we could her material.
-In a previous iteration of this lecture was also inspired by the material from David Silver (at UCL 2015) -- thanks also to him for giving permissions.
+Many thanks to Emma for agreeing that we can use her material.
+A previous iteration of this lecture was also inspired by the material from David Silver (at UCL 2015) -- thanks also to him for giving permissions.

 ## License